Do Go On - 400 - The Millennium Dome Heist

 Cricket, cricket.

-I've got some good claps in here.
+I've won some good claps in here, hear on them.

 Oh, that is nice.